wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ```

 The instruction `cont.bind` binds the arguments of type `tp*` to the
-continuation `$ct`, yielding a modified continuation object which
+continuation `$ct`, yielding a modified continuation which expects
-expects fewer arguments.
+fewer arguments.
 As with the two previous instructions, this
-instruction does also consume its continuation object argument,
+instruction also consumes its continuation argument, though, in
-though, in contrast to the other two it produces a new continuation
+contrast to the other two it yields a new continuation that can be
-object that can be supplied to either `cont.{resume,throw,bind}`.
+supplied to either `cont.{resume,throw,bind}`.

+SL: might be worth pointing out somewhere that a handler associated
+with `cont.resume` will also yield a new continuation whenever it
+handles an operation

+(The `cont.bind` instruction is directly analogous to the somewhat
+controversial `func.bind` instruction from the function references
+proposal.
+A potential problem with the latter that the former avoids
+relates to its lifetime.
+As continuations are currently single-shot,
+and compilers should ensure that they are always tidied up with
+`cont.throw` if they are never actually resumed, the lifetime is
+well-defined and there is no need for garbage collection.)

 ### Suspending Continuations

-A computation running inside a continuation object can suspend itself
+A computation running inside a continuation can suspend itself by
-by invoking one of the declared control tags.
+invoking one of the declared control tags.

 ```wat